zam7/CoastalEngineering/Lab_2.md

 |      5       |    1.55             |
 |     10        |    1.55             |

 Two wave gauge measurements were used to track wave progression in the flume and to determine wavelength.
-Wavelength was determined when the two wave gauges reported the same wave in phase because that showed that the wave completed one wavelength to return to its original position.
+Wavelength was determined when the two wave gauges reported the same wave in phase, showing that the wave completed one wavelength to return to its original position.
 Wavenumber was then found using wavelength data.

 $k = \frac{2* \pi }{ \lambda}$